Infosec-Ivan/Auto-nmap-scan/README.md

 sudo apt-get install --reinstall ca-certificates
 ```

-this commond will fix that issue
+this commond will fix that issue first run this after than git clone